-With some mice, you’d overextend your finger or thumb.
-Meanwhile, some mice let you twist your wrist while moving your hand a little.
+With some mice, you’d overextend your finger or thumb; meanwhile, some mice let you twist your wrist while moving your hand.
 But in the end, your needs will lead you to the best mouse for your ergonomic home office setup.

-Logitech’s MX Ergo mouse is a top choice for ergonomic mice.
-An adjustable hinge lets you set your level of comfort while using the mouse.
-Furthermore, Logitech claims that the MX Ergo puts 20% less strain on muscles.
-It’s a great option if you’re after a comfortable, versatile mouse.
+Logitech’s MX Ergo mouse is a top choice for ergonomic mice, and it has an adjustable hinge that lets you set your comfort level while using the mouse.
+Furthermore, Logitech claims that the MX Ergo puts 20% less strain on muscles and is an excellent option for a comfortable, versatile mouse.

 Along with a chair, desk, keyboard, and mouse, you might want some ergonomic accessories in your home office.
 You can start with an ergonomic footrest or footstool that keeps your feet elevated as you work.

-And to guarantee a well-lit home office, you’d want the right lighting for it.
+And to guarantee a well-lit home office, you’d want the proper lighting.
 IKEA’s FORSÅ lamp is one option, featuring an adjustable arm and swing.
-Moreover, the lamp’s light and portable design makes it perfect for lighting setup changes.
+Moreover, the lamp’s light and portable design make it perfect for lighting setup changes.